The golfer's 11-year reign atop sport's rich list has been ended by a star who is currently languishing in

 Proposition 10 The poor prefer the soft law, although the tough law is socially optimal, if:

 The second inequality corresponds to the condition that the poor prefer the soft law.
-It requires that the cost function c(:) be not too convex (and corresponding be low).
+It requires that the cost function c(:) be not too convex (and corresponding k be low).
 This dampens the increase in wages generated by the tough law.
 Thus the analysis conducted in this subsection shows that, while the increase in wages

 stemming from business creations reduces the attractiveness of the soft law for the poor, if that effect is not too pronounced the qualitative effects identified in the previous section are upheld.